May in Your Body

 Cut into 6 pieces- flatten/rollout.

-Lightly fry in drizzle of oil (your choice) until bubbles appear- flip and repeat.
+Lightly fry on dry pan until bubbles appear- flip and repeat.

 Let cool on paper towel.